juansbr7/foofactors/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->
 **NOTE: This is a toy package created for expository purposes.
 It is not meant to actually be useful.
 If you want a package for factor handling, please see [forcats](https://cran.r-project.org/package=forcats).**

+I'm trying to fix Error: 'rcmd\_safe\_env' is not an exported object from 'namespace:callr'

+***Refresher:*** when a character is converted into a factor, levels are ordered by defaul unless specified.
+Levels are unique categorical values, therefore, if the vector has already unique categorical values, it does not need to be converted into a factor and can remain as character. the two function i wrote will help you assess whether a vector should be character of factor, and to return a vector with unordered levels.

 ### foofactors

 Factors are a very useful type of variable in R, but they can also drive you nuts.
 This package provides some helper functions for the care and feeding of factors.